tianrunw/FOMCText/README.md

 ## Minutes Summary Prompts
 ```
-Summarize the attached minutes of the Federal Open Market Committe meeting (found after the "==========" marker) in the following sections:
+Read the attached minutes of the Federal Open Market Committee meeting (beginning after the "==========" marker) and answer the following questions:

-1. What is the date of the meeting?
+What is the date of the meeting?

-2. In objective terms, how did the economy perform in the intermeeting period?
-Discuss developments in GDP, inflation, consumer spending, labor market conditions, and housing market conditions.
+Describe developments in the economy during the intermeeting period.
+Cite GDP, CPI, PCE, consumer spending, unemployment, labor market, housing market and other economic indicators.

-3. In objective terms, how did the financial markets perform in the intermeeting period?
-Discuss developments in the stock market, short term and long term interest rates, and market participants' expectations of monetary policy.
+Describe developments in the financial markets during the intermeeting period, including the stock market, short-term and long-term interest rates, credit conditions, market participants’ expectations of monetary policy, and other financial developments.

-4. What are the Committee's views on the current economic conditions?
-And what is the Committee's economic outlook?
+What is the Committee's economic outlook?
+Cite all projections of economic indicators given by the meeting participants.

+What are the primary risks to the economy that the Committee is concerned about in this meeting?
+And how do these risks influence the trajectory of the monetary policy going forward?

-5. What are the Committee's policy actions in this meeting?
-Specifically, what is the target range of the federal funds rate decided by the Committee in this meeting?
-And why does the Committee believe it is appropriate?
+What are the Committee's policy actions in this meeting?
+Cite the target range of the federal funds rate decided by the Committee.
+What is the reasoning behind the policy actions?

 ==========